cschesch/algorithmic-market-efficiency/README.md

 ## Data and Data Sources

-I used several data sources for this project, which you well need to collect be able to run the code:
+I used several data sources for this project, which you will need to collect be able to run the code:

 1) Factors from Gu et al. (2020), which you can download for free from [Dacheng Xiu's webpage](https://dachxiu.chicagobooth.edu/) [3.49 GB]
 2) Returns from the CRSP Database, which you can download with a WRDS access [1.22 GB]
-3) Fama-French factors (both the 3-factor, 5-factor and momentum series), which you can download for free from [Kenneth French's webpage](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html) [54 KB, 46KB and 20KB]
+3) The Fama-French 3-factor, 5-factor and momentum series, which you can download for free from [Kenneth French's webpage](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html) [54 KB, 46KB and 20KB]
 4) Macroeconomic predictors, which you can download for free from [Amit Goyal's webpage](http://www.hec.unil.ch/agoyal/) [255 KB]
 5) The Compustat Supplemental Short Interest File, which you can download with a WRDS access [293 MB]
 6) The CRSP / Compustat Merged Security Monthly Dataset, which you can download with a WRDS access [3.55 GB]

 For each entry, you should download the full dataset covering all periods, tickers and variables.
+For the code to run, you need to put all of them into the data folder, with the names `factors.csv`, `factors.csv`, `ff.csv`, `ff5.csv`, `mom.csv`, `macropredictors.csv`, `shortinterest.csv` and `securitymonthly.csv`.

 ## Code Structure